 Farm to School Programs: Gather inspiration, models and ideas from these programs actively leading Farm to School initiatives.

 - Farm to School Coalition of North Carolina: With recent USDA Farm to School funding, a group of state government agencies and non-profit organizations have come together to plan a statewide coalition to nurture Farm to School throughout North Carolina.
 To join the conversation, sign-up for the listserv with Communications Assistant Arneisha Smallwood and for more information contact F2SCNC co-chairs, Tes Thraves or Tracey Bates.

 - FoodCorps: FoodCorps North Carolina is co-hosted by North Carolina 4-H and the Center for Environmental Farming Systems (CEFS).
 Through the hands and minds of emerging leaders, FoodCorps strives to give all youth an enduring relationship with healthy food.
 FoodCorps, a national non-profit supports state efforts to grow grassroots Farm to School programs.
-Contact Phil Daye, FoodCorps NC State Director
+Contact Katie Rainwater, FoodCorps NC Manager.

 - Grow For It – North Carolina Cooperative Extension’s 4-H Youth program in Crop Science, Entomology, Horticulture, and Soil Science.
 This program supports county extension efforts to connect youth to agriculture by offering curriculum, training workshops and statewide youth programs.